Dbenjamy/cse210-tc03/README.md

 Tyler Shellman
 Hello!
 I've lived in the Portland Oregon area my whole life.
 Served a mission in Fort Collins Colorado from 2017 to 2019.
 I like being active, I enjoy spikeball, soccer, parkour, and breakdancing. main

+Moses Diaz
+My name is Moses Diaz.
+I am from Logan Utah.
+I am studying sofware engineering and hope that I can do well in this class.
+Sorry team for being slow, didn't realize I wasn't getting slack notifications.